-We found examples of good practice in a number of countries including: national polices for the public sector in South Africa and the UK, legal regulation of some industries in Europe, Ombudsman services to mediate between customers and service providers when they are unable to resolve complaints about service delivery, and national customer care surveys to monitor progress in improving customer satisfaction at a national level.
+10. We found examples of good practice in a number of countries including : national polices for the public sector in South Africa and the UK. legal regulation of some industries in Europe.
+Ombudsman services to mediate between customers and service providers when they are unable to resolve complaints about service delivery, and. national customer care surveys to monitor progress in improving customer satisfaction at a national level.

-We found international Quality Kite Marks that can be used to enable an organisation to develop so that it is focused on being customer centric.
-Key examples are Investors In People and the European Quality Model.
-The UK Government has also developed a standard for the public sector.

-We found a vast amount of material that could be used to innovate a toolkit for Rwanda freely available on the web including: toolkits for training organisation in researching the quality of service delivery they give; ways of surveying customer satisfaction and collecting information on satisfaction with service delivery; service charters and service level agreements; strategic planning to become customer centric; and complaints procedures.
-We also found guides/ roadmaps for creating customer focused institutions.
+- 11. We found international Quality Kite Marks that can be used to enable an organisation to develop so that it is focused on being customer centric, key examples are Investors in People and the European Quality Model.
+The UK Government has also developed a standard for the public sector. - 12.
+We found a vast amount of material that could be used to innovate a Toolkit for Rwanda freely available on the web including: Toolkits for training organisation in researching the quality of service delivery they give. ways of surveying customer satisfaction and collecting information on satisfaction with service delivery. service charters and service level agreements. strategic planning to become customer centric, and. complaints procedures.
+We also found guides or roadmaps to creating customer focused institutions.